-[Self-Test] Could Your Child Have Inattentive ADHD?
+[Self-Test] Could Your Child Have ADD (aka Inattentive ADHD)?

 What do inattentive ADHD symptoms look like in a child?
 Could your child’s disorganization, poor focus, and faulty memory be signs of ADD?
 Take this symptom test to gauge whether your child’s behaviors point to ADHD, and then share the results with an evaluating clinician.